 - Mix well.
 Use to marinate your favorite protein.

-- Stay at the stove when cooking the sauce.
-It will foam up as it heats and can easily spill over the pot.
-The trick is to lift the pot off the heat as soon as you see the foam rise, allow the sauce to settle down in the pot, lower the heat slightly, then replace the pot on the stove at a simmer, stirring often.
+- Stay at the stove when cooking the sauce to prevent foaming.
+The trick is to lift the pot off the heat as soon as the foam rises, allow the sauce to settle down in the pot, lower the heat slightly, then replace the pot on the stove at a simmer, stirring often.

-- This bold teriyaki sauce can also be the best teriyaki marinade.
+- This bold teriyaki sauce can also be the best teriyaki marinade recipe.
 Just mix all the ingredients without the arrowroot or cornstarch, and use as a marinade.
-It's not necessary to cook and thicken.
+The best part, it's not necessary to cook and thicken.

 - If you like your sauce a little more salty, increase the low-sodium tamari and decrease the water.
 For example, a half cup of tamari and a half cup of water.
-You can adjust your sweetness by adding or removing a tablespoon of honey.
-The garlic and ginger proportions can also be adjusted to your taste.
-I like to use a lot of ginger but if you're not a big fan than start with one teaspoon; same for garlic.
+Adjust the sweetness by adding or removing a tablespoon of honey.
+I like to use a lot of ginger.
+If you're not a big fan then start with one teaspoon; same for garlic.

 Authentic teriyaki sauce is made up of sugar, ginger soy sauce, mirin and/or sake (alcohol made from fermented rice).
 It was traditionally used to marinate vegetables, tofu, fish or meat before cooking.
-My Americanized version is made with natural sweeteners, gluten-free tamari, apple cider vinegar and loads of garlic and ginger.
+My Americanized version is made with natural sweeteners, gluten-free tamari or low sodium soy sauce, apple cider vinegar and loads of garlic and ginger.
 It can be used as a marinade or thickened with arrowroot flour to use as a topping or glaze to stir-fry, vegetables, meats, tofu or fish.

 Teriyaki sauce is thick and bold and used to instantly flavor dishes such as stir-fry, roasted vegetables, chicken, beef or fish.
 It coats the food in a glaze and bring big flavors to the dish.
 It's also used as a condiment to add to your finished dish.
 A teriyaki marinade it much thinner as it hasn't been cooked down or thickened.
 It slowly absorbs into meat, fish or tofu for an extended period of time before cooking, roasting or grilling.
 Usually a minimum 2 hours for meat, 1 hour for tofu and 30 minutes or less for delicate fish to absorb the bold flavors.